 The Bail Wire

-This is made of heavy duty aluminium which ensures that durability is not compromised whatsoever.
+This is made of heavy duty aluminum which ensures that durability is not compromised whatsoever.
 When it comes to pulling in the large gamefish, this one’s definitely the best.

 #6 Okuma Ceymar Lightweight Spinning Reel